RickApple/cconstruct/README.md

 Currently there is no way to prevent CConstruct from setting the warnings it wants to, but you could disable those warnings again with regular compiler flags, as they are applied after the chosen warning level is applied.

 ## TODO

+- Need to add support for setting Info.plist for MacOS and iOS
 - addInputProject crashes when project to add to is empty. add error output
 - Make selection of compilable files more flexible
 - Architecture and platform should be set at project level